Marietas/surfs_up/README.md

 The standard deviation calculated for December is slightly higher than  June, which reveals that the temperatures in December are not as stable as the ones in June.

-Moreover, we can notice that the temperatures (maximum and Minimum) in June are higher than in December.
+Moreover, we can notice that the temperatures (Maximum and Minimum) in June are higher than in December.

 # Summary